Marcusk19/movie-finder/README.md

 # 🎬 Movie Finder

 A smart movie recommendation web app that suggests movies based on your favorite films.
-Built with React, TypeScript, Tailwind CSS, and powered by the OMDb API.
+Built with React, TypeScript, Tailwind CSS, and powered by the TMDB API.

 ## ✨ Features